 The philanthropic arm of the global healthcare product company, this is a good grantmaker to know for NGOs focused on providing quality basic healthcare to vulnerable populations.

-Low-profile family foundation is a little tough to reach and doesn't specify funding areas, but steadily supports medical supply and healthcare delivery programs.
+This low-profile family foundation is a little tough to reach and doesn't specify funding areas, but steadily supports medical supply and healthcare delivery programs.

 Bristol Myers-Squibb invests in diabetes and cancer relief in central and eastern Europe and hepatitis relief in Asia.
 It also makes grants for HIV/AIDS treatment and prevention in sub-Saharan Africa.